-June 2017 gwern.net newsletter with links on dysgenics, genetics, AI, PC history, and 5 movie reviews
+June 2017 Gwern.net newsletter with links on dysgenics, genetics, AI, PC history, and 5 movie reviews

-newsletter; previous, May 2017 (archives).
-This is a summary of the revision-history RSS feed, overlapping with my Changelog & Google+; brought to you by my donors on Patreon.
+This is the June 2017 edition of the Gwern.net newsletter; previous, May 2017 (archives).
+This is a collation of links and summary of major changes, overlapping with my Changelog; brought to you by my donors on Patreon.

 Writings